How to define and use labels for the different categories of a variable

 In this dialog box:

-- Click Scan data to scan the data and to populate the list with existing values in the spreadsheet for this variable.
+- Click to scan the data and to populate the list with existing values in the spreadsheet for this variable.

 - Next to each value, enter the label corresponding to this value.

-- Click the Up and Down arrow buttons to move selected rows up or down; this will influence the order in which the categories will appear in the graph.
+- Click the and arrow buttons to move selected rows up or down; this will influence the order in which the categories will appear in the graph.

 Proceed similarly for the variable Income: